bredamatt/cardano-notes/revealjs/mattia/governance.md

 ## Accountability

-*"A blockchain governance system satisfies the prop- erty of accountability if whenever participants bring in a change, they are held individually responsible for it in a clearly defined way by the platform."*
+*"A blockchain governance system satisfies the property of accountability if whenever participants bring in a change, they are held individually responsible for it in a clearly defined way by the platform."*

 Think of this as "Skin-in-the-Game".

 ## Sustainability

-- Development:
-*"A blockchain gov-
+Type 1: "Development":
-ernance system sustains development if it incentivises, via monetary rewards or otherwise, participants who develop successful improve- ment proposals for the platform"*
+*"A blockchain governance system sustains development if it incentivises, via monetary rewards or otherwise, participants who develop successful improve ment proposals for the platform"*

-- Participation:
-*"A blockchain gov-
+Type 2: "Participation":
-ernance system sustains participation if it incentivises, via monetary rewards or otherwise, participants who participate in the decision- making process of the platform"*
+*"A blockchain governance system sustains participation if it incentivises, via monetary rewards or otherwise, participants who participate in the decision-making process of the platform"*

 ## Liveness

 *"A blockchain governance system satisfies liveness if it is capable of incorporating an input of urgency from the stakeholders and then being capable of acting on it in the sense that if an issue is deemed to be urgent according to some function, then the decision making procedure is capable of terminating within a reasonable amount of time, as a function of the urgency of the matter."*

 <!--
 Potential Attack Vector or Denial of Service: